-You don’t want to use words and terms that are too common because the search engine results will be to numerous and competitive.
+You don’t want to use words and terms that are too common because the search results will be too numerous and competitive.
 For instance, the single word “candle” is not going to work as well as “spring scented candle.”
 Use the exact same terms your prospective customer might use to search for your product in the areas in which you do business.
 Three word phrases will probably work best.

-When you finish your profile at your primary social network, go to each and every account you have and write the same or similar profile.
+When you finish your profile at your primary social network, go to each and every social media account you have and write the a similar profile.
 Also, it’s very important to include links to your website as a part of your profile whenever it’s allowable.
 They usually have a separate location to link your various social networks together.
-Be sure to take advantage of every option possible.
+Even if these are nofollow links be sure to take advantage of every option possible.

 It’s important to note, your links will be tagged nofollow by default, but search engines still use these as signals.
 They will see the person associated with this Facebook or Twitter account is the same person associated with a specific website.
 This is a good thing!